langevinmodel/folie/paper/paper.md

 ## Initial guess for parameters

 Optimization of the likelihood requires an initial guess for the drift and diffusion parameter.
 In FOLIE, we use a Kramers-Moyal estimation to provide such a guess[@Risken1996].
-It is worth noticing that the Kramers-Moyal procedure leads to the correct parameters in the limit of a small timestep $\Delta t$ and a sufficient number of trajectories passing at position $q$.
-In which case, it becomes equivalent to a maximum-likelihood estimation using Euler discretization of the propagator.
-It thus provides a good starting guess for the maximum-likelihood estimator.
+The Kramers-Moyal method yields accurate parameters for small timesteps $\Delta t$ and sufficient trajectories, being then equivalent to maximum-likelihood estimation with Euler discretization.
+This makes it a strong initial estimate for maximum-likelihood approaches.

 ## Parallel computation